-past several years.
+In response to this, the Qingdao government has announced a number of new measures intended to loosen many of the restrictions on purchasing residential real estate that have been imposed over the past several years.
 This includes a reduction in interest rates, a reduction in the amount of down payment required, and a relaxation on restrictions on purchases of residential real estate for purely investment purchases.
-The government is confident that these relaxations will bring the real estate market back to a “normal” level, with normal being defined as approximately the price level of June of this year with no major increase or decrease.
+The government is confident these changes will bring the real estate market back to a “normal” level, with normal being defined as approximately the price level of June of this year with no major increase or decrease.
 The local newspapers carry articles virtually every day explaining how 2012 will mark a return to the formerly strong real estate market of the recent past.

 What are you seeing out there?

-Update: A number of readers have written to point out a very good article by Patrick Chovanec in Foreign Policy Magazine, entitled “China’s Real Estate Bubble May Have Just Popped.”
+Update: A number of readers have written to point out a very good article by Patrick Chovanec in Foreign Policy Magazine, entitled China’s Real Estate Bubble May Have Just Popped.
 To put it mildly, Chovanec too seems very worried by what he is seeing with China’s real estate market.